 Man-to-Man Defense – Defensive positioning off the ball – Deny, Helpside, Help and Recover

 First, pretend there is an imaginary line up the middle of the court called the “helpside line”.
 And then also imagine a line drawn from the ball to each offensive player.
-We like to have our defenders one pass away from the ball in “deny”, playing “on the line”.
-This is especially true if we want to deny a pass back out from the corner to the wing and from the wing to the point.
+We like to have our defenders one pass away from the ball in “in the gap” to prevent dribble penetration, playing one or two steps behind “the pass line”.
+If we want to deny a pass back out from the corner to the wing and from the wing to the point, we play “the line” even tighter to keep the ball stuck on one side.

 Man-to-man pressure – Defensive positioning off the ball – Deny, Helpside defense

-Defenders whose man is two passes away are in “helpside”, and are “up the line” sagging into the lane (paint) area.
+Defenders whose man is two passes away are in “helpside”, sagging into the lane (paint) area.
 This helpside positioning almost looks like a zone away from the ball and puts our defenders in a better position to help prevent inside passing and dribble-penetration.

 Helpside defenders should never lose sight of their man and should use their peripheral vision to always see the ball and their man.
 Some coaches call this the “pistols position” pretending that your index fingers are pistols, with one pistol pointing at the ball and the other pointing at your man.